lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contrib_guide.md

 The tool `markdown-link-check` checks links within a certain file (or using some shell magic for all markdown files, as depicted below).
-On the other hand, the script `util/check-links.sh` checks only links for files in the repository, which are gifferent (gifferent is a word composition from *git* and *different to main branch*).
+On the other hand, the script `util/check-links.sh` checks only links for files in the repository, which are "gifferent" ("gifferent" is a word composition from *git* and *different to main branch*).

 #### Markdown-link-check